What's the Difference? The potential for Convolutional Neural Networks for transient detection without template subtraction: Saliency maps for various transients

 \subsection{Saliency maps}

 Saliency maps quantify the importance of each pixel of an image in input to a CNN in the training process.
-They provide some level of interpretability through a process akin to feature importance analysis by enabling an assessment of which are the pixels the model relies on the most for the final classification.
-If the task were, for example, to identify cats and dogs in images, the expectation will be to find that the most important pixels are located within the the dog or cat bodies, and not in the surrounding, while if the task were to identify activities performed by cats and dogs, one may find the important pixels both within the dogs and in the surrounding, particularly in objects associated with the performed tasks.
-Furthermore, some portion of the subject's body may be most distinctive (ears, nose) and we would expect more importance being given to those pixels.
-The "importance": of a pixel would be simply measured by the weight the trained NN assigns to that pixel in the case of a single-layer perceptron, but in the case of Deep Neural Networks, a highly non-linear operation is performed on the input data, and the importance, or saliency, of an input feature, or pixel, is harder to assess.
-We follow \citep{simonyan2014deep}'s definition of saliency: denoting the class score with $S_c$, such that the NN output on image $\mathcal{I}$ is represented by $S_c(\mathcal{I})$, the saliency map is given by :
+They provide some level of interpretability through a process akin to feature importance analysis by enabling an assessment of which pixels the model relies on the most for the final classification.
+If the task were, for example, to identify cats and dogs in images, the expectation will be to find that the most important pixels are located within the dog or cat bodies, and not in the surrounding, while if the task were to identify activities performed by cats and dogs, one may find the important pixels both within the dogs and in the surrounding, particularly in objects associated with the performed tasks.
+Furthermore, some portions of the subject's body may be most distinctive (ears, nose) and we would expect more importance given to those pixels.
+The ``importance'': of a pixel would be simply measured by the weight the trained NN assigns to that pixel in the case of a single-layer perceptron, but in the case of Deep Neural Networks, a highly non-linear operation is performed on the input data, and the importance, or saliency, of an input feature, or pixel, is harder to assess. \tatiana{Saliency maps have been extracted from CNNs and studied in earlier works, chiefly in \cite{Lee_2016_CVPR}.
+Subsequently, saliency maps have been used as a tool for improving the efficiency of the performance of the CNNs (see for example \citealt{DBLP:journals/corr/abs-2105-00937}).
+Within the field of transient detection, \cite{Reyes_2018}, have leveraged saliency maps to identify the most relevant pixels and improve performance on transient classification.
+We go one step further and use the saliency maps to investigate how the model leverages the DIA image and what information the model uses in its absence.}

-That is: $w^T$ is the weight and $b$ the bias of the model. $w$ is the derivative of $S_c$ with respect to $\mathcal{I}$ calculated specifically in the local neighborhood of pixel $\mathcal{I}_0$, and the approximation sign indicates a first order Taylor expansion has been used to approximate the solution.
+We follow \cite{simonyan2014deep}'s definition of saliency: denoting the class score with $S_c$, such that the NN output on image $\mathcal{I}$ is represented by $S_c(\mathcal{I})$, the saliency map is given by :